juju/docs/src/en/charms-config.md

 be modified by an administrator at deployment time or after the services are operational.

-## Discovering application configuration options
+## Discovering service configuration options

 Each charm will have its own set of options and possible values.
 You can discover these in several ways: